 Licensees should refer to the Samaritan’s guidance for operators (opens in a new tab).

-Access and capability: If an individual has difficulty accessing information because of poor literacy or numeracy skills, knowledge, dyslexia; or if an individual has a higher than standard level of trust or high appetite for risk.
+Access and capability: If an individual has difficulty accessing information because of poor literacy or numeracy skills and knowledge, or if an individual has a higher than standard level of trust or high appetite for risk.
 A customer gets in touch to complain about a game not meeting their expectations and the communication indicates lower than expected knowledge or understanding.
 Ensure easily digestible information is made available for all customers.

 Review account for other indicators of harm, and continue to monitor closely.

 Life events: If the individual is experiencing financial difficulties, is homeless, is suffering from domestic or financial abuse, has caring responsibilities, experiences a life change or sudden change in circumstances such as divorce or bereavement, job loss.
-A customer discusses a significant recent bereavement and the impact this is having on their gambling on customer chat functions.
-Review account for other indicators of harm, and continue to monitor closely.

 Ensure appropriate gambling management tools are selected by the customer or on behalf of the customer.